ChelovekHe/ild-cnn/notebooks/README.md

 review patches in batches of 20 or individually

+       ShowPatientResults.ipynb

+### Description:
+The ID of a patient is chosen and then you can browse through the jpeg images with the results.

        ResultPlotting.ipynb

 ### Description:
 Plotting loss functions and confusion matrices
+Not complete

 issues: only fragment od functionality available so far